 Other Tooling Considerations

-As with most any custom order, the initial purchase price for a custom ceramic part manufactured by Ceramco includes the cost of tooling.
+As with most any OEM order, the initial purchase price for a OEM ceramic part manufactured by Ceramco includes the cost of tooling.
 The time to make the tooling itself adds to the lead time on the initial order.
 Both LPIM and HPIM tooling have a usable life.
 Neither refurbishment nor replacement cost is amortized in the new tooling’s cost.
 Please contact us to discuss the options with your Ceramco sales representative.

 Ceramco seeks long-term relationships with its customers.
 However if, for any reason, the customer requests tooling be returned to them, any part of the tooling that is Ceramco’s intellectual property will be defaced or destroyed.
 Ceramco reserves the right to obsolete customer tooling that is inactive for over 3 years.
 Please contact us for more information on these subjects.